Medication Abortion FAQ’s

 You can use a hot water bottle or heating pad, or take ibuprofen (Motrin® or Advil®) or naproxen (Aleve®) to manage discomfort.
 Do not take ASA (Aspirin®) for pain – it may increase bleeding.

-Though complications of medical abortion are very rare, they can happen.
-They include:
+Complications of medication abortion are very rare.
+They can include:

 No, the medication leaves your body within a couple of days and does not affect future pregnancies.
 You can become pregnant within days after having a medical abortion.